nschepsen/codeforces/README.md

 cmake -DCMAKE_BUILD_TYPE=[CONTESTS|LIVE|GYM] ..
 make
 ```
 COMMENTS:

 * CONTEST, stands for the regular contests
-* LIVE, stands for the live solved contests; In general contains no Tasks
+* LIVE, stands for the live solved contests; In general it shouldn't contain any Tasks

 ## CHANGELOG ##